Mode and Ridge Estimation in Euclidean and Directional Product Spaces: A Mean Shift Approach: Linear Convergence of the Mean Shift and SCMS Algorithms on

 \begin{example}[Directional-Linear Data] We sample 1000 points $t_i, i=1,...,1000$ uniformly from $[-\pi,\pi)$ to obtain the dataset

-lying around an underlying directional-linear curve $(\cos t, \sin t, t/2)$ on the cylinder with radius 1, where $t\in [-\pi,\pi)$ and $\epsilon_{i,1},\epsilon_{i,2} \sim \mathcal{N}(0,\sigma^2)$ are independent Gaussian noises with $\sigma=0.3$; see Panel (a) of Figure~\ref{fig:stepsize_DirLin}.
+lying around an underlying directional-linear curve $(\cos t, \sin t, t/2)$ on the cylinder with radius 1, where $t\in [-\pi,\pi)$ and $\epsilon_{i,1},\epsilon_{i,2} \sim \mathcal{N}(0,\sigma^2)$ are independent Gaussian noises with $\sigma=0.3$; see Panel (a) of \autoref{fig:stepsize_DirLin}.
 The first two coordinates of each simulated point come from the circular space $\Omega_1$, while the last coordinate lies on the Euclidean/linear space $\mathbb{R}$.
-We apply the SCMS algorithm \eqref{scaled_SCMS} to this simulated dataset with different values of the step size $\eta$; see Figure~\ref{fig:stepsize_DirLin} for details.
-The bandwidth parameter $h_1$ for the directional component is selected via the rule of thumb \ref{bw_ROT_Dir}.
+We apply the SCMS algorithm \eqref{scaled_SCMS} in the main paper to this simulated dataset with different values of the step size $\eta$; see \autoref{fig:stepsize_DirLin} for details.
+The bandwidth parameter $h_1$ for the directional component is selected via the rule of thumb \ref{bw_ROT_Dir} in the main paper.
 In this case, the directional dimension is $D_1=1$ and $h_1\approx0.886$.
-Further, the bandwidth parameter for the linear part is chosen through the normal reference rule \eqref{NR_rule} with $h_2\approx 0.249$ under the linear dimension as $D_2=1$.
+Furthermore, the bandwidth parameter for the linear part is chosen through the normal reference rule \eqref{NR_rule} with $h_2\approx 0.249$ under the linear dimension as $D_2=1$.
 The initial set of mesh points for the SCMS algorithm is chosen as the simulated dataset, and the tolerance level for terminating the algorithm is always set to $\epsilon=10^{-7}$.

-As shown in Figure~\ref{fig:stepsize_DirLin}, our proposed rule of thumb \eqref{ROT_stepsize} in the main paper for the step size $\eta$ strikes a balance between convergence speed and the precision of locating the (estimated) ridge line.
-When the step size is smaller than our proposed rule of thumb, the SCMS algorithm converges to the estimated ridge in a slow speed.
-When the step size is large compared to the bandwidth parameters, the SCMS algorithm overshoots our targeted (estimated) ridge and converges to some erroneous structures.
-The bias of recovering the underlying curve structure near its end point is due to the boundary bias of density estimation \citep{marron1994transformations,ruppert1994bias}.
-As we observe from Panel (f) of Figure~\ref{fig:stepsize_DirLin}, the ridge line identified by our proposed SCMS algorithm is consistent with the contour plot of the estimated directional-linear density $\hat{f}_{\bm{h}}$, in which we unfold the cylinder along its linear direction in pursuit of a better visualization. \end{example}
+As shown in \autoref{fig:stepsize_DirLin}, our proposed rule of thumb \eqref{ROT_stepsize} for the step size $\eta$ in the main paper strikes an effective balance between convergence speed and the precision of locating the (estimated) ridge line.
+A smaller step size than the proposed rule results in slower convergence of the SCMS algorithm, while an excessively large step size relative to the bandwidth parameters causes overshooting, leading to convergence to incorrect structures.
+The bias observed near the endpoints of the underlying curve is attributed to the boundary bias inherent in density estimation \citep{marron1994transformations,ruppert1994bias}.
+As we observe from Panel (f) of \autoref{fig:stepsize_DirLin}, the ridge line identified by our proposed SCMS algorithm is consistent with the contour plot of the estimated directional-linear density $\hat{f}_{\bm{h}}$, in which we unfold the cylinder along its linear dimension for a better visualization. \end{example}